Geod-Geom/py2DIC/README.md

 - *Ravanelli R., Nascetti A., Di Rita M., Belloni V., Mattei D., Nisticò N., and Crespi M.*: **A new Digital Image Correlation software for displacements field measurement in structural applications**, The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, XLII-4/W2, 139-145, https://doi.org/10.5194/isprs-archives-XLII-4-W2-139-2017, 2017

-If you are interested in processing images collected with not-fixed cameras refer to our novel methodology Crack Monitoring from Motion (CMfM).
+If you want to process images collected with not-fixed cameras refer to our novel methodology Crack Monitoring from Motion (CMfM).
 Check out the following paper and Github repository:

 - *Valeria Belloni and Andreas Sjölander and Roberta Ravanelli and Mattia Crespi and Andrea Nascetti* (2023). **Crack Monitoring from Motion (CMfM): Crack detection and measurement using cameras with non-fixed positions**.
 In: Automation in Construction, vol 156, https://doi.org/10.1016/j.autcon.2023.105072